01. Asbestos Use in Insulation

 Lawsuits are one avenue mesothelioma patients can seek compensation.
 Notable asbestos insulation-related lawsuit verdicts include:

-- In September 2020, a California jury awarded a plaintiff $2.6 million.
-The plaintiff was a retired Navy veteran.
-He developed mesothelioma from exposure to asbestos insulation during service.
+- In September 2020, a California jury awarded a retired Navy veteran $2.6 million.
+He developed mesothelioma from exposure to asbestos insulation during his time in service.
 He was exposed to insulation manufactured by Metalclad Insulation Corporation.

 - In September 2017, a Massachusetts jury awarded a former power plant worker $7.55 million.
-From 1968 to 1976, the plaintiff worked as an equipment operator at a New Hampshire plant.
-During his work, the plaintiff was exposed to Kaylo brand insulation produced by Owens-Corning Fiberglas.
-The insulation was installed by New England Insulation, the defendants in the case.
-The plaintiff’s workplace exposure led him to develop mesothelioma.
+From 1968 to 1976, he worked as an equipment operator at a New Hampshire plant.
+During his work, he was exposed to Kaylo brand insulation produced by Owens-Corning Fiberglas.
+The insulation was installed by New England Insulation, the defendant in the case.
+The exposure at his workplace led him to develop mesothelioma.
 The jury ordered New England Insulation to pay the man damages for his exposure and disease.

 Experienced mesothelioma lawyers can help mesothelioma patients and other asbestos victims receive compensation.
 Lawyers will assist plaintiffs with choosing their best option for compensation.